Date of Last Update

 4. Pay Adjustments.
 Salary advancement within the salary range for the same position will be based on an annual assessment of faculty performance in each of the evaluation criteria.
 Faculty must provide to their unit head the Faculty Activity Plan (FAP) and Faculty Activity Report (FAR) in advance of the annual review.
 Other factors for salary adjustment may include compression and market.
 Adjustments will normally take effect at the beginning of each academic year, or if appropriate, each fiscal year.

 5. Promotional Increments.
-Faculty who are promoted shall receive, in addition to their regular salary increase, the indicated promotion increment or no less than the minimum of the salary range of the new rank if the combination of the regular increase and the promotion increment fall below the minimum.
+Faculty on full-time appointments who are promoted shall receive, in addition to their regular salary increase, the indicated promotion increment or no less than the minimum of the salary range of the new rank if the combination of the regular increase and the promotion increment fall below the minimum.
+Faculty on part-time appointments shall receive a pro rata promotion increment proportional to their appointment.

 Refer to the Promotional Increments table.